archoncloud/archoncloud-ethereum/README.md

 `func GetUsernameFromContract(address [20]byte) (username [32]byte, err error)`

 A subroutine of the previous function call, is getting the username from the contract that is registered to the uploader.
 This is a security precaution to prevent the uploader from maliciously overwriting files in other uploader's namespaces.
 The storage provider stores the upload u in the namespace returned from this function call.
+This does not need to be called directly by the developer.

 `func GetRegisteredSP(ethAddress [20]byte) (sp *RegisteredSp, err error)`